mesosphere/dcos-docs-site/pages/dkp/kommander/2.2/clusters/creating-konvoy-cluster-aws/index.md

 ---
 layout: layout.pug
 beta: false
-navigationTitle: Creating Konvoy Clusters on AWS
+navigationTitle: Creating DKP Clusters on AWS
-title: Creating Konvoy Clusters on AWS
+title: Creating DKP Clusters on AWS
 menuWeight: 30
-excerpt: A guide for creating Konvoy clusters on AWS
+excerpt: A guide for creating DKP clusters on AWS
 ---

 ## Before you begin